 Bravecto is another product that was discussed.
 Some people like it, but it's caused sterility which tells me it probably isn't safe for any dog.

 Be very careful of chemicals used on your dog.
-The flea / tick products are designed to spread and coat the whole body and skin is our largest organ.
+The flea / tick products are designed to spread and coat the whole body.
+That's probably not a good thing as the skin is the body's largest organ and plays a big role in the maintenance of health.